Back to My Roots: Critical reception

-Larry Flick from Billboard described it as "a festive house ditty that extolls the creativity of African-American hair fashion."
+Larry Flick from Billboard magazine described 'Back to My Roots' as "a festive house ditty that extolls the creativity of African-American hair fashion."
 He added, "Eric Kupper's production is heavy on smart beats and disco charm, while Ru unleashes a flood of charisma and funny raps.
 An instant club hit poised for radio success."
+Pan-European magazine Music & Media wrote, "The man who looks like a reincarnation of the late Josephine Baker is still on the air with his uncle Elton duet, and he remains where his "date" took him back: in a good old '70s disco."
 Sam Wood from Philadelphia Inquirer felt the song succeed at "being more than celebrations of surface".
+Rupert Howe from Select remarked "the tongue-in-cheek camp of 'Back to My Roots' (his hair, of course, not his genealogy)".